DenizenScript/Denizen-Beginners-Guide/source/guides/first-steps/script-editor.md

 - First, download and install [VS Code](https://code.visualstudio.com/).
 Note that this is NOT "Visual Studio" despite half of its name being that. <span class="parens">(The naming is rather confusing, unfortunately.
 Microsoft's doing...)</span>
 - Second, after VS Code is installed, you can install the [Denizen extension](https://marketplace.visualstudio.com/items?itemName=DenizenScript.denizenscript) by clicking the green "Install" button on the linked page.
 - You also need [.NET Core 3.1+](https://dotnet.microsoft.com/download/dotnet-core/3.1/runtime).
-This is used to power tools like automatic script checking and meta validation.
+This is used to power tools like automatic script checking and meta validation. <span class="parens">(Mac users, use [this link instead](https://dotnet.microsoft.com/download/dotnet-core/3.1).)</span>

 ### Usage